Trajectory Range Visibility: Introduction

+Additionally, other tools useful in the context of analyzing trajectory pairs may be as follows: (1) The \textit{Graham algorithm}~\cite{graham1972efficient} that finds the convex hull of a given set of points on a plain.
+(2) The \textit{endpoint tree}, introduced by Qiao et al.~\cite{qiao2016range}.
+The endpoint tree aims to efficiently process an element of a provided input stream that might fall into a large set of given ranges.
+(3) The authors of~\cite{qiao2016range} use a technique to find the \textit{minimal set} (called \textit{participants}) of nodes on an endpoint tree for a given range.
+Note that the range must be among the set of ranges the endpoint tree is built based on it.
+The members of this set cover disjoint intervals whose union is equal to the provided range.
+Please refer to~\cite{qiao2016range} for more details.

-Provided the polygon $\mathcal{P}$ with $n$ vertices, P. Eades et al.~\cite{eades2020trajectory} introduce only the case of whether there exists a point at the time where two entities are observable for one another.
-For this version, one can temporally decompose the problem: The answer to the visibility question is \textit{no} if and only if entities remain invisible to each other on every pair of consecutive time stamps.
-Given the above settings, when both entities move along a line segment, the following cases can appear: $(a)$ A simple polygon setting. $(b)$ A simple polygon where the entities may move through obstacles. $(c)$ A polygonal domain in which the entities may move through obstacles.
+\textbf{Previous Results.} Provided the polygon $\P$ with $n$ vertices, P. Eades et al.~\cite{eades2020trajectory} introduce only the case of whether there exists a point at the time where two entities are observable for one another.
+For this version, the authors in~\cite{eades2020trajectory} temporally decompose the problem: The answer to the visibility question is \textit{no} if and only if entities remain invisible to each other on every pair of time stamps $t$ and $t^{'}$ s.t. $t^{'} = t + 1$.
+Given the above settings, when both entities move along a line segment, the following cases appear in~\cite{eades2020trajectory}: $(a)$ A simple polygon setting. $(b)$ A simple polygon where the entities may move through obstacles. $(c)$ A polygonal domain in which the entities may move through obstacles.
 Consider a large constant $k$.
-The algorithmic run-time of $(a)$ would be $\Theta(n)$ while requiring $\mathcal{O}(n \log^5 n)$ for pre-processing, as well as space consumption, and $\mathcal{O}(n^{3/4} \log^3 n)$ as the query time.
+The algorithmic run-time of $(a)$ would be $\Theta(n)$ while requiring $\mathcal{O}(n \log^5 n)$ for pre-processing, as well as space consumption, and $\mathcal{O}(n^{3/4} \log^3 n)$ as the query time (see~\cite{eades2020trajectory}).
 On the other hand, the bounds of $(b)$ and $(c)$ are interestingly almost identical: $\mathcal{O}(\log^k n)$ for the query time, $\mathcal{O}(n^{3k})$ as the space complexity and the data structure pre-processing time, and $\mathcal{O}(n \log n)$ for the algorithmic running time of (b).
-The latter is $\Theta(n \log n)$ when it comes to $(c)$.
+The latter is $\Theta(n \log n)$ when it comes to $(c)$ (again, see~\cite{eades2020trajectory}).

-\subsection{Our Contribution}
+\subsection{Our Contribution.}

-In this paper, we obtain the results in table~\ref{tab:ourResults}, and extend the work of P. Eades et al.~\cite{eades2020trajectory} by considering the following crucial elements in the problem we solve:
+In this paper, we obtain the results in Table~\ref{tab:ourResults}, and extend the work of P. Eades et al.~\cite{eades2020trajectory} by considering the following crucial elements in the problem we solve:

 (1) Extending the problem from merely its decision version.
-So, we examine the trajectories to find \underline{all pairs of} sub-trajectories mutually visible for one another.
+So, we examine the trajectories to find \underline{all pairs of} sub-trajectories on which moving entities can see one another.